tshepang/blog/content/rust-2-0-wishlist.md

   but would disallow math operations without spaces, like `one-number - another-number`.

+- Remove re-exports ([inspiration][re-export inspiration])

+  This would make it more clear where functionality comes from.
+  Not sure the convenience of not having to explicitly manage a dependency is worth the feature.

 ### std

 - All collections types removed, except these basic ones: Vec,